FIWARE-Ops/docs.TourGuide/docs/processing/fogflow/introduction.md

 3. The generated results are consumed by consumers, which can be an actuator device or some external NGSI application

-In order to recevie the generated results, the consumers need to issue a subscription.
+In order to receive the generated results, the consumers need to issue a subscription.
 Assume that the result consumer is a running Orion Context Broker, you can find the detailed instructions below.